-Individual Visits
+Individual Contacts

-The AA Ombudsperson served 284 visitors between September 2014 and August 2015.
-Academic Affairs faculty, staff, and student employees constituted 67% of visits.
-Students who contacted this office for non-employee related issues were referred to the UTSA student ombudsperson.
+The AA Ombudsperson served 293 visitors between September 2015 and August 2016.
+Academic Affairs faculty, administrators, staff, and student employees constituted 69% of visits.
+Students who contacted this office for non-employee related issues were referred to the Student Affairs Student Ombudsperson.